Scholarship Trust for the Hearing Impaired

 All contributions to the Trust regardless of source are tax deductible.
 As defined under the Internal Revenue Code, the Trust is entitled to exemption from federal income tax.

-Selection of recipients and amount of the scholarship awarded shall be decided upon by the majority of the Trustees meeting in April to review the applications.
+Selection of recipients and amount of the scholarship awarded shall be decided upon by the majority of the Trustees.
 A selection criterion gives special consideration to children demonstrating the greatest financial need.
 Distributions are made from the interest earned by Trust investments or gifts as designated by donor.

 The Trust is totally governed by a Board of Trustees that receive no compensation.
-Nearly $2 million dollars has been distributed to more than 4,600 recipients since inception.
-The Trust is housed at The Travelers Protective Association of America's national headquarters in St. Louis, but is totally independent from the Association.
+The Trust has distributed over $1.9 million to more than 4,800 recipients since its inception.
+The Trust is housed at The Travelers Protective Association of America's national headquarters in Saint Charles, but is totally independent from the Association.
 More than 99% (ninety-nine percent) of the income earned on investments of the Trust is awarded to recipients, and more than 99% (ninety-nine percent) of donations go directly into the Trust's principal account.

 To receive an application for aid by mail, send your name and address to: